mre/endler.dev/content/2019/maybe-you-dont-need-kubernetes/index.md

 close connection to trivago's core infrastructure), we didn't want to afford running our own Kubernetes cluster; we wanted to ship services instead.

-{{ figure(src="nuclear-kubernetes.jpg", alt="Nuclear hot take: nobody will care about Kubernetes in five years. -A tweet by Corey Quinn" link="https://twitter.com/QuinnyPig/status/1093261169614356490") }}
+{{ <figure page={page} src="nuclear-kubernetes.jpg" alt="Nuclear hot take: nobody will care about Kubernetes in five years. -A tweet by Corey Quinn" link="https://twitter.com/QuinnyPig/status/1093261169614356490" /> }}

 ## Batteries Not Included